 “Because of the Lord’s great love, we are not consumed, for his compassions never fail.
 They are new every morning; great is your faithfulness” (Lam.
 3:22-23).

 This month, let’s encourage our brothers and sisters by reminding them that we can never give God enough thanks for His mercies no matter what we are going through.

 Photo: 11-year-old Rafif lost her father in a bombing targeting Christians.

-This is a digital campaign only.
-Please do not submit handwritten letters for this campaign.
-Please use the form on this page to share your message.
+This is a digital letter-writing campaign only.
+Please do not submit handwritten letters.
+Instead, we welcome you to use the form on this page to share your message.